ahmadaurwahaj/qumulo-server/README.md

 - Utility-Driven: Common functions are refactored into utility modules, promoting DRY principles and maintainability.
 - Code Linting and Formatting: We have integrated ESLint and Prettier to enforce coding standards and maintain consistency across the codebase.
 - Streamlined Project Structure: The folder structure is designed to scale, allowing more features and pages to be added effortlessly.
+- API Security: API can only be accessed using API key, no unauthorised user can access APIs.

 ## 🧪 Testing